Claire Yale: Later life

 Yale was a member of the Club 55, and attended their gala at the Ritz-Carlton Hotel of Montreal in 1950, with the guests of honor being Ernest Triat, Consul General of France, and Guy de Berg, General manager of the Compagnie Générale Transatlantique of the Pereire brothers, business rivals of the Rothschilds.
 Among the 55 members were Senator Thomas Vien, Secretary Hector Perrier, Rector Mgr Olivier Maurault and number of doctors.

 In 1960, she was among the guests invited by the Women Chamber of Commerce of Montreal for a dinner with the past First Lady of the United States, Eleanor D. Roosevelt, wife of President Franklin D. Roosevelt.
 Others guests included Louis de Gaspé Beaubien, Lucie de Vienne, private secretary to Charles de Gaulle, President of France, and artist Jeanine Beaubien, granddaughter of Judge Napoléon Charbonneau.
 Claire Yale was the founder of the Historical Society of St-Eustache.
 She founded the society to save an historical monument in the city, and reached directly to politician Paul Gouin, son of Sir Lomer Gouin, Premier of Quebec.

 She obtained grants for the city and the monument became the City Hall of St-Eustache.
 She also cofounded a real estate investment company with her cousins, lawyer Alfred Cinq-mars of Outremont and entrepreneur Wilfrid Yale of Mount-Royal, named the Compagnie des Terrains Champlain Lté.
 She lived on the Yale Islands and in Cote-des-Neiges throughout her life.
 She gave about three acres of land to the city to create a public park for its citizens, and the path was named the Claire Yale Ecological Path in her honor.

 She is the namesake of the Claire-Yale award, given by the Société d’Histoire Régionale of Deux-Montagnes, a society she also founded, and which was presided by politician Pierre de Bellefeuille.
 The awards are given to foster and recognize the efforts of citizens who worked at preserving heritage properties.
 The Claire Yale award is in association with Quebec's government department named the Conseil du monument et des sites du Québec.

 Yale died on December 16, 1997, at Hôpital du Sacré-Cœur de Montréal, and was buried at Notre Dame des Neiges Cemetery.
 With Joseph Hormidas Lacourse, she was the mother of John Yale, born Jean-Paul, who became a British artist and member of the Royal Society of British Artists in London, England.
-Her godsons were Pierre-Paul Yale and Jean-Francois Yale of Mount-Royal, sons of Wilfrid Yale, professor and director of the civil engineering department at Collège Ahuntsic.
+Her godsons were Pierre-Paul Yale and Jean-Francois Yale of Mount-Royal, sons of Wilfrid Yale, professor and director of the civil engineering department at Collège Ahuntsic..
+Her goddaughter was Barbara Vokral.